Image

 Anti-money Laundering, Compliance and Sustainability Committee, Member

-José Alberto Garzón, Director of the Board since 2017, is Legal Vice President and General Secretary of Banco de Comercio Exterior de Colombia S.A.
+José Alberto Garzón, Member of the Board since 2017, is Legal Vice President and General Secretary at Banco de Comercio Exterior de Colombia S.A.
 (Bancoldex) in Colombia since 2003, Administrative Vice President from 2016 to 2017 and in various other capacities with Bancoldex since 1995, holding the positions of Director of the Legal Department and Attorney in the Legal Department.

 Class E